jdturnage/VADER/README.txt

-This repository consists of the various scripts required to make our VADER system work.
-Further instruction/documentation to come in the future.

-Components needed for VADER installation: coming soon...
+This Branch contains a completely redesigned version of our VADER system.
+It is now simpler to use with the addition of this wonderful installer package.
+All you need is the VADER-Setup.exe file.
+Then read the README.txt in the INSTALLER_PACKAGE directory for further instructions.

+No bologna burgers...